CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Array-Index---Symptom-9.md

 * `Simulation error: Array index is out of range.`

-In the [**log file**](Share-your-Cities-Skylines-log-file.) search to see if you find this error (it could be anywhere in the log):
+In the [**log file**](Share-your-Cities-Skylines-log-file.md) search to see if you find this error (it could be anywhere in the log):

-> Note: This error will only appear if you have TM:PE subscribed and it detected a ghost node.
-Even if you don't see the error, try the solution below regardless ;)
+> Note: This error will only appear if you have TM:PE subscribed, and it detected a ghost node.
+Even if you don't see the
+> error, try the solution below regardless ;)

 * `Node is not connected to segment`